naromero77/ACC2OMP/README.md

 - Only handles Fortran
 - No unit tests
 - No enforcement of PEP8 formating on source code via CI
-- Formatting for comma separated arguments will not match source code input.
-Presently it is hard-coded to minimize spaces after the translation.
-For example, `!$acc enter data copyin(array(x, y))` gets translated to `!$omp target enter data map(to:array(x,y))`.

 # Funding
 This research was supported by the Exascale Computing Project (17-SC-20-SC), a joint project of the U.S. Department of Energy’s